jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.6 - 2013-03-05 =
+* New: VAT reduction -after- processing an Order for customers out of the Shop Base Country and with a valid EU VAT Number for EU Countries
+* New: Authenticated customers can now log out and back in again on a different device and get their cart back
+* New: Added default attributes for variable products to be pre-selected on front end Product page
+* New: Added a Wordpress 'Shop Manager' role for Users
+* New: Support for WP-PageNavi plugin
+* Tweak: Added 2 options on Settings->General for displaying certain messages on the Checkout
+* Tweak: Updated Brazilian translations courtesy of Raphael Suzuki
+* Tweak: Updated Ukranian translations courtesy of Anatolii Sakhnik
+* Tweak: Updated French translations courtesy of Laurent Dinclaux
+* Fix: products on sale shortcode now accurately displays simple products on sale
+* Fix: internal product attributes and variations saving of custom text attributes
+* Fix: Adding products to the Cart if not sufficient stock available
+* Fix: Variations now check for sufficient stock available
+* Fix: Reports date range selectors now work in all browsers
+* Fix: Order notes now appear on Orders in the Admin

 = 1.5.1 - 2013-02-01 =
 * Fix: 3rd party Shipping modules and Payment gateways will now display in settings